chetanambi/Innoplexus-Online-Hiring-Hackathon-Sentiment-Analysis/README.md

 test.csv contains texts with drug names for which the participants are expected to predict the correct sentiment

 ### sample_submission.csv
 sample_submission.csv contains the submission format for the predictions against the test set.
 NA single csv needs to be submitted as a solution.
-The submission file must contain only 2 columns <unique_hash>,<sentiment>.
+The submission file must contain only 2 columns __unique_hash__, __sentiment__

 ## Evaluation Metric
 The metric used for evaluating the performance of the classification model would be macro F1-Score.